 innovative-language-review

-Students are able to milk the dialogue for every language lesson it contains.
-You’ll get pronunciation practice, vocabulary, key phrases, cultural tidbits and even a shot of grammar.
-You’ll come out of lessons knowing the lines like the back of your hand.
+Each language lesson really milks the dialogue.
+It covers pronunciation practice, vocabulary, key phrases, cultural tidbits and even a shot of grammar.
+After each lesson, I knew the lines like the back of my hand.

 innovative-language-review